mrtomfen/JEM207_project_Rezabek_Fencl/README.md

   - python notebook for creating a database (create_database.ipynb)
   - python notebook for checking database contents (database_contents.ipynb)

-Possible extensions would be making the code work on a cloud, creating a crane which would run the update_availability and sendmails commands or editing the form.
+Possible extensions would be making the code work on a cloud, creating a cron which would run the update_availability and sendmails commands or editing the form.